What to Expect During Your Liver Transplant Evaluation

 You'll see a Virtua hepatologist (liver disease specialist) first to determine the cause of your liver disease.
 If the hepatologist determines that you're a possible candidate for a liver transplant, your case will be presented to the Liver Transplant Review Committee for a full evaluation.

-The Liver Transplant Review Committee consists of transplant surgeons, hepatologists, anesthesiologists, transplant administrators, transplant coordinators, psychiatrists, social workers, finance coordinators and dietitians.
+The Liver Transplant Review Committee consists of transplant surgeons, hepatologists, anesthesiologists, transplant administrators, and transplant coordinators, as well as a psychiatrist, social worker, pharmacist, finance coordinator and dietitian.
 The evaluation will determine if your medical, social, and psychological circumstances will likely result in a successful transplant.

-You may be eligible for a liver transplant if you have:
+You may be eligible for a liver transplant if you have a condition such as:

 - End-stage liver disease that has not improved with other medical or surgical therapies